sulitskii/TelegramGroupie/docs/TESTING.md

 # Testing Guide

-This document explains the comprehensive testing strategy for **TelegramGroupie**, including the new organized test structure and how to run different types of tests.
+This document explains the comprehensive testing strategy for **TelegramGroupie**, including the dependency injection test structure and how to run different types of tests.

 ## 🏗️ **Test Structure Overview**